networkteam/Networkteam.Neos.FrontendLogin/README.md

 ## Create member area

-The packages does not supply a concrete implementation.
+The package does not supply a concrete implementation.
 It does only supply a mixin.
 To create a member area you need to define a specific nodeType for MemberAreaRootPages which implements the mixin provided by this package.